open-risk/awesome-sustainable-finance/README.md

 - [riskmapjnr](https://github.com/ghislainv/riskmapjnr) - The riskmapjnr Python package can be used to obtain maps of the spatial risk of deforestation and forest degradation

-### Circular Economy Models
+### Circular Economy

-Frameworks that indirectly support sustainable finance by helping track material flows and advancing the circular economy
+Models and Frameworks that indirectly support sustainable finance by helping track material flows and advancing the circular economy

 - [pycirk](https://bitbucket.org/CML-IE/pycirk/src/master/) - A python package to model Circular Economy policy and technological interventions in Environmentally Extended Input-Output Analysis starting from SUTs
 - [ODYM](https://github.com/IndEcol/ODYM) - Open Dynamic Material Systems Model